acaranta/docker-backuper/README.md

  docker run -t -i --rm \
   -v /var/lib/docker/vfs:/var/lib/docker/vfs \
   -v /var/run/docker.sock:/var/run/docker.sock \
+  -v /tmp:/backup \
+  acaranta/docker-backuper \
   restore <container> --destname <newcontainer> --storage /tmp
 ```
 The .tar backups will be Fetched in the argument passed as `--storage`.
-It works differently from the backup, because for the restore, a container is launched on the docker host with the data storage dir mounted directly in order to read the tar files.
+It works differently from the backup, because for the restore, a container is launched on the docker host with the data storage dir mounted directly in order to read the tar files, it therefore need the `/backup` binding AND the --storage argument both pointing towards the same path.

+# DISCLAIMER
+Please TEST your backup/restore procedure, your data, etc ... this is provided as-is and does not garantee anything ! ;)

 ## Sources